Analytical Potentials for Flat Galaxies with Spheroidal Halos: Obtaining Particular Models

 Then, if the constants $A_{2l}$ are determined by a fitting of the observational data of the corresponding rotation curve, the corresponding values of the coefficients ${\widetilde C}_{2l}$ can be determined by means of relation (\ref{relation}), obtaining then a particular case of (\ref{linear}) corresponding to a specific galaxy model, which can be written in terms of the constants $A_{2l}$ as

-however, this relation does not determine completely the values of ${\mathcal M}_d$ and ${\mathcal M}_h$, only gives a linear relationship between them.
+However, this relation does not determine completely the values of ${\mathcal M}_d$ and ${\mathcal M}_h$, but only gives a linear relationship between them.
 So, in order to restrict the allowed values of these masses, it is needed to analyse the behaviour of some other quantities characterizing the kinematics of the model.

-Besides the circular velocity, two other important quantities concerning the kinematics of the models are the epicycle or radial frequency, $\kappa^{2} (R)$, and the vertical frequency, $\nu^{2} (R)$, which describe the stability against radial and vertical perturbations of particles in quasi-circular orbits (\citeauthor{BT} \citeyear{BT}, Section 2.2.3, page 164).
-These two quantities, which must be positive in order to have stable circular orbits, are defined as
+These features are the epicycle or radial frequency, $\kappa^{2} (R)$, and the vertical frequency, $\nu^{2} (R)$, which describe the stability against radial and vertical perturbations of particles in quasi-circular orbits \citep{BT}.
+These frequencies, which must be positive in order to have stable circular orbits, are defined as

 where

 is the effective potential and $\ell = R v_c$ is the specific axial angular momentum.
 Then, by using expression (\ref{vc2}) for the circular velocity, we can write the above expressions as

 where we also used the expression for the Laplace operator in cylindrical coordinates.